S-Sigdel/hyprdrover/README.md

 hyprdrover --save
 ```

-This will create a new JSON file in the `sessions/` directory (relative to where you run the command) with a timestamp.
+This will create a new JSON file in `~/.config/hyprdrover/sessions/` with a timestamp.

 ### List Saved Sessions